-If your company’s turnover is less than $20M, it can access a refundable tax offset of 45% of the R & D expenditure (equal to a tax deduction of 150%).
-There is a 40% non-refundable tax offset available to companies with turnovers of greater than $20 million.
-(Note the offsets were scheduled to reduce by 1.5% but they have not passed Parliament).
+If your company’s turnover is less than $20M, it can access a refundable tax offset of 43.5% of the R & D expenditure.
+There is a 38.5% non-refundable tax offset available to companies with turnovers of greater than $20 million.

-R & D plans need to be registered with Innovations Australia before claiming the concession.
+R & D plans need to be registered with Innovation Australia before claiming the concession.
 Cut off is 10 months after the end of the financial year.

 Do you own > 10% of the shares or units in a foreign company or trust?
 If so have you considered whether the Controlled Foreign Company or other attribution rules will have application and attribute income to you?

 If you have foreign transactions, have you correctly recorded any foreign exchange gains or losses under the Forex realisation rules?

 Have you withheld and remitted non-resident withholding tax on payments of dividends, interest or royalties to non-residents?
 An annual report will be required.

 Company Loans – Division 7A

 Any payments, loans or debts forgiven from private companies to shareholders and their associates could be deemed to be an unfranked dividend.

 The deemed dividend rules in Division 7A can also include deemed loans from trusts to shareholders where the company has an unpaid present entitlement (UPE) to income of the trust.
 Division 7A can also apply to the private use of a company’s assets by a shareholder (limited exceptions apply).